BenjaminSivac/Projects_2022/DataWithDanny/FreshSegments/Fresh_Segments.md

 Only use the maximum composition value for each interest but you must keep the corresponding month\_year**

-Note that there are no results below for this analysis, I kept getting “Invalid Descriptor Index” when I put the code into Rmarkdown and I found no quick solution.
-I’ll for now share my code but hopefully find a fix sooner rather than later.
+Note that I was not able to join the tables for each question below this analysis for querying interest\_name, as it resulted in an “Invalid Descriptor Index” error when I wrote it in Rmarkdown.

 ``` sql
 WITH cte_filtered AS(